I Need Your Lovin'

 I Need Your Lovin' (also: "Need Your Lovin'") is a popular rhythm and blues song written by Bobby Robinson and Don Gardner.
 Gardner, teamed up with singer Dee Dee Ford and scored a Top 20 hit with the song in 1962.
-The song features a false ending half way through, and then cranks right back up again.
+The song features a false ending halfway through, and then cranks right back up again.
 Like much R&B, the song displays a strong gospel influence.

 "I Need Your Lovin'" has been covered by many artists including Otis Redding, on his debut 1964 album Pain in My Heart; and Tom Jones (the latter on his Along Came Jones, 1965 debut album).
 Buckwheat Zydeco included the song on his 1983 album "100% Fortified Zydeco."